-- Rights in relation to automated decision making and profiling – Where computer logic results in actions in respect of a person (e.g. send all athletes of a particular age one letter and everyone else a different one), you have a right to demand a person intervenes or you can challenge a decision and have a right to investigate whether the processing is legal.
+- Rights in relation to automated decision making and profiling – Where computer logic results in significant actions in respect of a person (e.g. “send all athletes of a particular age one letter and everyone else a different one”), you have a right to demand a person checks that logic is correctly applied, or you can challenge a decision and have a right to investigate whether the processing is legal.

 How you can access and update your information

 The accuracy of your information is important to us.
 We’re working on ways to make it easier for you to review and correct the information that we hold about you.
 In the meantime, if you change email address, or any of the other information we hold is inaccurate or out of date, please email Stacey Broadley, Membership Secretary at: firstname.lastname@example.org, or write to 56 North Parade, Grantham, Lincolnshire NG31 8AN.

 You have the right to ask for a copy of any personal information we may hold about you.
 You can make a Subject Access Request by contacting us by email: email@example.com.